Buried A-Frame.

 Reaching speeds on the way of up to 70 mph, the mud slowed to a leisurely 20 mph when it destroyed the homes in this forested hollow along Hwy 504.
 A newly-built A-frame house filled with 200 tons of silt, mud, water and ash.

 While other signs of catastrophe are gone, the A-frame remains as part of a tourist attraction -- the North Fork Survivors Gift Shop.
-You can walk through the A-Frame's ground floor -- now below ground, since the mud flow raised the local elevation by a few feet.
+You could walk through the A-Frame's ground floor -- now below ground, since the mud flow raised the local elevation by a few feet (recent reports are that the Walk-Thru is closed).

 tourist attraction.